bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

   }
 }
 If you don't write a destructor function for a class that includes pointers to dynamically allocated storage, your code will still work, but you will probably have some storage leaks.

+Copy Constructor
-Copy Constructor show_sections_edit()){?>name,"edit","action=edit§ion=20")?>An object's copy constructor is called (automatically, not by the programmer) when it is created, and needs to be initialized to be a copy of an existing object.
+An object's copy constructor is called (automatically, not by the programmer) when it is created, and needs to be initialized to be a copy of an existing object.
 This happens when an object is: passed as a value parameter to a function,
 ....
 Point q(2,2);